 Connections between Impact and your social networks require access tokens, which can expire and require reconnecting for different reasons.
 These can be as simple as software updates or password changes.
 More details below

 If your data is not populating in your dashboard, it usually means the social network needs to be reconnected.
+All users can find a list of Unresolved Connections in the Connections tab, and also see a banner in Impact indicating there are connections that need to be resolved.
 The last user who authenticated the connection will receive an email notification to sign into Impact and resolve the connection.
-They will also see a banner in Impact indicating there are connections that need to be resolved.

-Regardless if you are the last user to connect the social network, and thus received notification of an unresolved connection, any user with credentials to the native social network can reconnect and resolve the connection.
+Any user with credentials to the native social network can reconnect and resolve a connection.

 Reauthentication, or reconnection, follows the same process as adding connections.